Tanya Khovanova's Toy Reviews:

 Rush Hour

 An excellent puzzle game.
-Colorful enough, and simple enough at the low levels, to be interesting even for young children, yet, at hardest, difficult enough to be challenging for adults.
-Develops planning skills, since it is necessary to look ahead to find the solution.
-This game has numerous equally interesting expansions and variants, shown on the right: Rush Hour Game - Blister Pack 2 , Thinkfun Railroad Rush Hour , Thinkfun Safari Rush Hour , Thinkfun Rush Hour Jr. .
+Simple and colorful enough at the low levels to be interesting even for young children, at its most difficult levels, Rush Hour is challenging for adults.
+Because it's necessary to look ahead to find the solution, it develops planning skills.
+This game also has lots of equally interesting expansions and variants: Rush Hour Game - Blister Pack 2, Thinkfun Railroad Rush Hour, Thinkfun Safari Rush Hour, Thinkfun Rush Hour Jr.

 Thinkfun Hoppers

 This is a reasonably colorful and cute version of the standard peg solitaire.
-Said solitaire is a worthwhile game to play because it requires planning and strategy to achieve victory.
+Said Solitaire is an especially valuable game to play, because it requires planning and strategy in order to win.

 Starting from 10 years old